-Following the annual impairment testing, an impairment loss of RMB76,571,000 (2022: RMB134,475,000) was charged to profit or loss during the year, due to the relevant intensive market competition.
+Following the annual impairment testing, an impairment loss of RMB124,000,000 (2023: RMB76,571,000) was charged to profit or loss during the year, due to the relevant intensive market competition.
 The details of the impairment loss were listed below:

-2023 2022

-CGU Notes Reportable segment RMB'000 RMB'000

-AureliaTM (a) Adult nutrition and care products 20,900 128,044

-Good GoutTM (b) Other paediatric products 55,671 6,431
+2024 2023 CGU Notes Reportable segment RMB'000 RMB'000 AureliaTM (a) Adult nutrition and care products 20,900 Good GoutTM (b) Other paediatric products 47,981 55,671 DodieTM (c) Other paediatric products 76,019 - 124,000 76,571

-76,571 134,475

-- (a) As at 31 December 2023, based on the recoverable amount of nil under the value in use calculation, an impairment loss amounting to RMB20,900,000 was recognised on the brand name of AureliaTM (2022: RMB102,631,000 and RMB25,413,000 were recognised on the relevant goodwill and the brand name of AureliaTM respectively). - AureliaTM was acquired in 2019 and was engaged in research, development and sale of probiotic skincare products.
-The impairment losses were due to intense competition in the market of skincare products, which resulted in a decrease in sales of the CGU for the year as compared to the forecast, and a corresponding decrease in expected future cash flow of the CGU. - (b) As at 31 December 2023, based on the recoverable amount of RMB154,177,000 (2022: RMB207,104,000) under the value in use calculation, an impairment loss amounting to RMB55,671,000 (2022: RMB6,431,000) was recognised on the relevant goodwill of Good GoutTM, which arose from the expected decline in the market demand.
-Good GoutTM was acquired in 2018 and was engaged in marketing and distribution of baby food products.
+- (a) As at 31 December 2023, based on the recoverable amount of nil under the value in use calculation, an impairment loss of RMB20,900,000 was recognised on the brand name of AureliaTM. - Aurelia[TM] was acquired in 2019 and was engaged in research, development and sale of probiotic skincare products.
+The impairment losses were due to intense competition in the market of skincare products, which resulted in a decrease in sales of the CGU for the year as compared to the budget, and a corresponding decrease in expected future cash flow of the CGU. - (b) As at 31 December 2024 and 2023, based on the recoverable amounts of RMB95,797,000 and RMB154,177,000 under the value in use calculation, impairment losses amounting to RMB47,981,000 and RMB55,671,000 were recognised on the relevant goodwill of Good GoutTM, respectively, which arose from the expected decline in the market demand.
+Good GoutTM was acquired in 2018 and was engaged in marketing and distribution of baby food products. - (c) As at 31 December 2024, based on the recoverable amount of nil under the value in use calculation, an impairment loss amounting to RMB76,019,000 was recognised on the relevant goodwill and intangible assets with indefinite useful lives of DodieTM, which arose from the expected decline in the market demand.
+DodieTM was acquired in 2016 and was engaged in marketing and distribution of baby care products.